Drakeyves/PropulsionSociety-Live/ROADMAP.md

 3. Write clean, minimal, and robust code
 4. Add detailed comments for complex logic
 5. Write tests for new functionality
+6. Use the OptimizedImage component for all image rendering
+7. Run tests before submitting pull requests

 ## License